mitsuba-renderer/enoki/docs/dynamic.rst

 tedious when a function takes many arguments.
 Enoki offers a convenient helper function named :cpp:func:`enoki::vectorize` that automates this process.
-It takes a function and a number of dynamic arrays as input and calls the function once for set of input packets.
+It takes a function and a number of dynamic arrays as input and calls the function once for each set of input packets.

 .. code-block:: cpp